 Important: The Affordable Care Act has made it mandatory for all individuals to have health care coverage.
 If you are over 26 or not otherwise covered by a spouse or parent’s insurance plan, you must obtain coverage in order to comply with the Affordable Care Act.
 If you do not have health coverage, you may be fined with a tax penalty.

 Many preventative services such as immunizations and vaccines, routine checkups, health screenings, as well as services for pregnant or expecting mothers can be received free of charge when you have a health care plan.
 Click here for a full list of free preventative services.

 Depending on the tier of the healthcare plan you choose, 60-90% of your health care costs will be covered.
 Those who are uninsured may end up with unforeseen high medical costs that may turn into debt down the road.

 Those who go without a healthcare plan are subject to tax penalties.
-For 2016, those tax penalties were $695 per adult, plus $347.50 per child (with a family maximum of $2,085) or 2.5% of annual family income, whichever amount is higher.
-The 2017 penalties are expected to remain at 2.5% of annual family income, but the flat fees will rise with inflation.
+Currently, those tax penalties are $695 per adult, plus $347.50 per child (with a family maximum of $2,085) or 2.5% of annual family income, whichever amount is higher.
+Future penalties are expected to remain at 2.5% of annual family income, but the flat fees will rise with inflation.